 Over the last 7 years, I have used physical health to confront the lies that we all believe around diet and workouts with the hope of confronting the deeper lie.
 It has taken me a few years to get up the nerve to finally say what I believe to be the truth and that is We don’t love ourselves.
 This is the truth that if we can confess it, then we can kill the root cause of diet-related disease and sickness.
 I believe the reason why we don’t love ourselves is because we refuse the way to know who we are or how we are naturally designed to be healthy, whole, holy and human.
 As a result, we have forgotten that every single person is beautifully and wonderfully made and we avoid nourishing the most amazing gifts-our whole selves and each other.
 But by ignoring the Love and Truth who lives in us, we cannot be set free to be Love and Truth in thought, word and deed or to love our neighbors as ourselves.

 It makes me really angry to see 88% of Americans have some form of diet-related disease and sickness.
-I am not saying I don’t understand why this has happened, because I have experienced why this doesn’t work and I wrote a whole book about it Fed A Lie.
-But more than that- I am really angry that we can’t talk about it and then we think we can correctly address and confront everything and everyone else.
+I am not saying I don’t understand to some extent why this has happened, because I have experienced why this doesn’t work and I wrote a whole book about it called Fed A Lie.
+But more than that- I am really angry that we can’t talk about it but we think we can correctly address and confront everything and everyone else.